HOW DONATED FUNDS ARE SECURED AND MANAGED

 The Trustees of the EACDT have established a Management Accounting system to ensure that every penny donated goes directly to helping the children of East Africa.

 All donated funds are paid into, or transferred directly by donors to, a bank account maintained with Barclays Bank in the UK (as, at present, donations are only raised outside East Africa) in the name of the Foundation.
 The Foundation maintains bank accounts with Barclays UK in Pounds Sterling and in US Dollars.
-Payments are made from the Barclays UK accounts on the basis of two signatures on each cheque or on the authority of a volunteer administrator, Mr Howard Cohen, a retired magistrate.
-Before authorising any transfers, Mr Cohen seeks the approval of either the Executive Trustee, Mr Simon Prodger, or one of the other trustees, which is usually Mr Julian Ince (see below).
+Payments are made from the Barclays UK accounts on the basis of two signatures on each cheque or on the authority of a volunteer administrator.
+Before authorising any transfers, the volunteer administrator seeks the approval of either the Executive Trustee, or one of the other trustees.
 This particularly applies to transfers to the Pound Sterling bank account maintained in Nairobi, Kenya.

 In Kenya, where EACDT’s charitable activities are carried out, two bank accounts are maintained with Barclays Bank of Kenya Limited, one in Pounds Sterling and one in Kenyan Shillings.
 These accounts are in the name of a Kenya charitable trust, The Foundation for Youth Cricket and Education in Kenya (FYCEK) that EACDT set up to give it a legal presence in Kenya.
 This gives EACDT the ability to set up contracts of employment with its coaches and administrators, procure locally and comply with Kenyan employment laws.

-FYCEK has a Board of Trustees, two of whom, Mr Derek Breed (the Founding Trustee of EACDT) and Mr Julian Ince, are also Trustees of EACDT.
-Mr Ince, a retired former partner in PricewaterhouseCoopers and a UK Chartered Accountant, is resident in Kenya and, through regular reviews of spending, monitors the transactions that FYCEK enters into.
-When FYCEK is in need of funds, its Kenya resident Programme Director, Mr David Waters MBE, sends a request to Mr Howard Cohen (see above), usually for an amount of £10,000 (FYCEK’s monthly expenditure, mainly on coaches’ salaries, is around £3,500 and transfers of this amount reduce bank transfer costs and administration time).
-Mr Cohen then seeks approval from an EACDT Trustee, usually Mr Ince, and authorises the transfer.
+FYCEK has a Board of Trustees.
+Mr Julian Ince, a Trustee of EACDT, monitors the transactions that FYCEK enters into through regular reviews of spending.
+Mr Ince, a retired former partner in PricewaterhouseCoopers and a UK Chartered Accountant, is resident in Kenya.
+When FYCEK is in need of funds, its Kenya resident Programme Director, Mr David Waters MBE, sends a request to the volunteer administrator, usually for an amount of £10,000 (FYCEK’s monthly expenditure, mainly on coaches’ salaries, is around £3,500 and transfers of this amount reduce bank transfer costs and administration time).
+The volunteer administrator then seeks approval from an EACDT Trustee and authorises the transfer.
 Mr Waters then makes transfers from FYCEK’s Sterling bank account to its Kenya Shilling bank account at a rate of exchange he negotiates with Barclays Kenya treasury department.
 No other payments are made from this bank account.
 For payments from the FYCEK Shilling account, two signatories are required on any cheque (no direct transfers are made from this account); the signatories are FYCEK’s trustees and Mr Waters.
 For a cheque to be drawn, a cheque requisition is first prepared by FYCEK’s Kenyan administrator on a pre-printed form.
 This requisition gives the name of the payee, the reason for the payment and has supporting third party documentation attached.
 This is then authorised by Mr Waters (or by Mr Ince if the payment is to Mr Waters for reimbursement of bona fide expenses).
 The Administrator then draws up the cheque and it is signed and given to the payee.

 A petty cash float is maintained (at the equivalent of £65/US$ 100) on the imprest system for incidental expenditure.
 Expenditure is recorded on petty cash vouchers, third party documentation is attached and the payment approved by Mr Waters.
 When the petty cash float needs reimbursement, the Administrator prepares a list of payments that have been approved and made and presents it to Mr Waters for approval as in the cheque requisition process set out above.